briggsprashar/sports_metric_analysis/Project.md

 *   **Performance Assessment:** The empirical data derived from these relationships can help support **multi-domain metrics clustering** for comprehensive performance assessment across both male and female athletes.

-*   **Closing the Gender-gap:** These empirical data driven and derived intiatives can help for comprehensive performance assessment across both male and female athletes.
+*   **Closing the Gender-gap:** These empirical data driven and derived initiatives can help for comprehensive performance assessment across both male and female athletes.

 [TOC](#table-of-contents)